 attraction in the city.
 The ground here occupies an area of around

-218,000 square metres and is encircled by a 1,900 metre long white wall
+218,000 square metres and is encircled by a 1,900-metre long white wall

 Chao Phraya River.

 It grand palace founded by King Rama I who in 1782 set out to construct a protected city following the fall of the old capital of Ayutthaya.
 Rama I first moved to an area known as Thonburi on the western side of the grand Mae Nam Chao Phraya River.

-Later the king used an artificial canal to create an island at a bend in the river which was to become the center of the new capital.
+Later the king used an artificial canal to create an island in a bend in the river which was to become the centre of the new capital.
 This district was to house all the royal quarters, most of the royal temples as well as all the administrative offices.
 The Grand Palace was the king's royal residence and also housed the offices of many government ministries, of which only one remains within the grounds today.

 Before we begin the tour, let me explain how to get to the Grand Palace complex.
 If you are staying near the river, the easiest way to the old city is via the ferry.
 Disembark the boat at the Tha Chang Chao Phraya Express Pier and walk straight up Thanon Na Phra Lan.
 The Grand Palace entrance is a short way along the road to your right.
 If staying in other parts of the city, then it's best to take the taxi.